Bato (The General Ronald dela Rosa Story): Development and marketing

+Bato was produced by ALV Films, a production company established by talent manager Arnold L. Vegafria, and Benchingko Films, the production outfit of the clothing brand Bench.

-In early December 2018, Ronald dela Rosa expressed his desire for Robin Padilla and Sharon Cuneta to respectively play him and his wife Nancy if ever a film is made about him.
+In early December 2018, Ronald dela Rosa began meeting with the film's writers, expressing his desire for Robin Padilla and Sharon Cuneta to respectively play him and his wife Nancy if ever a film is made about him.
 He also has expressed his preference to have the film focus on his biography rather than his romance with his wife in particular.
-Bato was directed by Adolfo Alix Jr.
+Bato was directed by Adolfo Alix Jr., a filmmaker known for his independently-produced drama films.

 Padilla was first approached by Jayke Joson at the request of senator Manny Pacquiao about starring in a film about dela Rosa.
+According to Padilla, Bato was the first film to feature him crying in order to portray dela Rosa's emotional side.

 None of the film's marketing material credit the film's crew members other than the director and two lead actors.

 Release

 Bato premiered at the SM Megamall in Ortigas Center, Mandaluyong on January 30, 2019, with Philippine President Rodrigo Duterte in attendance.

-Controversy

-Bato has caused controversy for being released at the time dela Rosa was a candidate for the 2019 Philippine Senate election.
+The release of Bato was questioned due to its timing in relation to the candidacy of dela Rosa for the 2019 Philippine Senate election.
+Among those critical of the film's release were filmmakers Lore Reyes and Carlito Siguion-Reyna, as well as screenwriter Jerry Gracio.
 The Commission on Elections has warned that dela Rosa could be disqualified if the film is still being aired in Philippine cinemas on February 12, 2019 or the official start of the campaign period for national candidates.